|Rewards Rating:||4.4 / 5|

-The United Club Infinite Card was recently updated with a new sign-up bonus, and while it’s a bit of a drop from the card’s last offer, it’s still very valuable.
+The United Club Infinite Card was recently updated with a new sign-up bonus, and though its a bit of a drop from a previous offer, it still carries a good value.
 You can now earn 80,000 bonus miles after you spend $5,000 on purchases in your first three months.
-This is a 20,000-mile drop from the card’s previous sign-up bonus (which offered 100,000 miles after a $5,000 spend in your first three months).
-Those miles are worth approximately $1,216 in airfare if you redeem all your miles for United travel (assuming an average United mile value of 1.1 cents per mile, based on Bankrate’s valuations).
+We estimate these miles are worth approximately $880 in airfare if you redeem all your miles for United travel (assuming an average United mile value of 1.1 cents per mile, based on Bankrate’s valuations).

 See related: Best ways to redeem United miles

 The United Club Infinite Card gives you more ways to earn bonus miles on your spending than the average airline credit card.

 You’ll earn 4 miles per dollar on United® purchases (including tickets and inflight purchases like food, beverages and Wi-Fi), which is double the rate offered by most airline cards on direct bookings.
 The lower-cost United Explorer Card, for example, only offers 2 miles per dollar spent on United flights.

 What’s more, the card also earns 2 miles per dollar on all other travel, including flights booked with other airlines.
 This is impressive given that many co-branded airline cards, including the American Airlines AAdvantage credit cards, only offer bonus rewards on airfare purchases that are made with directly with the airline.

 In addition to its bonus on United flights and general travel, the Club Infinite card offers 2 miles per dollar on dining and food delivery and 1 mile per dollar on all other purchases

 Redeeming United miles